-We areless than two hours’ drive from Melbourne Airport along the Princes Freeway (M1) and approximately an hour and a half from central Melbourne.
+We are less than two hours’ drive from Melbourne Airport along the Princes Freeway (M1) and around an hour and a half from central Melbourne.
 V/Line run hourly rail services between Melbourne and Traralgon.

 Other industries in the area include food processing (Lion - Morwell), engineering, post-secondary education with the new Federation University Australia and the service sector.
 Being the largest population centre in the Gippsland region, Latrobe City acts as the regional headquarters for Government agencies and private operators including banks and insurance companies.

 For investors and businesses looking to relocate to a regional centre, Latrobe City provides excellent opportunities for investment.
 New and existing businesses have access to a skilled workforce, strong road and rail transport links, natural resources, established electricity infrastructure, locally based education institutions and affordable land prices.